 Coach Jaci Holmes has coached volleyball for 6 years, starting out in Portland then joining Fusion in the clubs opening season in 2014.
 She has coached at the 14’s, 16’s and 18’s levels and will be returning as 18-1 head coach this season.
 Jaci’s has been an integral addition to our 18's division with her teams placing in the top 10 at tournaments and top 20 at Regionals.
 She is dedicated to her sport, our players, and their families.
 Jaci has been very successful in assisting her athletes during the college recruitment process.
 She believes in a positive coaching style with expectations of a high performance team.
 This year she has expanded her role at Fusion becoming a board member as the Marketing and Social Media Coordinator.
 She currently works at Mt.
 View High School Student Store to help teens get employment experience.
 In her free time, Jaci enjoys spending time with her husband and two children, playing indoor and sand volleyball, hiking, and fishing.

-Coach Nichole Carnes has been coaching at Columbia River High School and is thrilled to spread her love of volleyball and continue coaching into the club season with Fusion for her third year.
-She has been the player, the parent and the coach so she understands many different aspects of the Volleyball world.
+Coach Nichole Carnes has been the head coach at La Center Middle School, assistant coach at Columbia River High School and head coach at View Ridge Middle School in Ridgefield.
+She is thrilled to spread her love of volleyball and continue coaching into the club season with Fusion for her fifth year.
+She has been the player, the parent and the coach so she understands many different aspects of the volleyball world.
 She has a passion for volleyball and community and believes strongly in the great impact sports can have on youth.
 Because of that, she strives to make their learning/playing experience a memorable and positive one.
-She has three kids; one of which is serving in the Air Force, one is in college and the other is a high school athlete.
-Off the court she loves spending time with family and friends and enjoying the outdoors and all the PNW has to offer.
+She has four kids; her oldest two played volleyball through college, her youngest is a senior in high school and then there’s her feisty English bulldog.
+Off the court, she loves spending time with family and friends, and enjoying all the PNW has to offer.

 Coach Alyssa Pilot started playing volleyball in the sixth grade and continued throughout her High School career.
 After graduating from Woodland High School, Alyssa attended Clark College and Washington State University-Vancouver completing her Bachelor's Degree in Biology with a minor in Psychology.
 This will be her first year coaching for CC Fusion and she is eager to get the club season started!
 She has a passion for establishing the importance of teamwork, dedication and connecting the lessons learned on the court to life-lessons.
 Volleyball had a major impact on her life and she is determined to help our youth by creating lifelong memories and lessons on and off the court.
 During her free time, she enjoys hiking and spending time with her friends and family.